Skip To Main Content

-Matt Johns is in his first season as Utah State’s quarterbacks coach and brings seven years of collegiate coaching experience to USU.
-The 2025 season will be his third working with head coach Bronco Mendenhall.
+Matt Johns is in his second season as Utah State’s quarterbacks coach and has eight years of collegiate coaching experience.
+The 2025 season will be his fourth working with head coach Bronco Mendenhall.

 Johns came to Utah State after spending the 2024 season as the tight ends coach at New Mexico.
 He helped the Lobos to a 5-7 record, marking the program’s most wins in eight years.
 Their season was highlighted by a 38-35 victory against No. 19 Washington State, snapping a 26-game losing streak against nationally ranked teams.
 The UNM victory was its first win over a top-20 team since 1994 and its first non-conference win against a top-20 opponent since 1940.